Jthomp1993/Milestone-Project-2-IFD/README.md

 Having these wireframes really helped me with the development process as I had a detailed plan to follow.
 The final website was pretty much identical to the wireframes with just a few minor design changes.

 [You can view the Figma wireframes project here](https://www.figma.com/file/lutlDKHHKEswS3FiS79B1s/Milestone-Project-2?node-id=0%3A1)

+## **Technologies used**

+#### Languages

+* [HTML5](https://en.wikipedia.org/wiki/HTML5) - This language was used to build the core structure of the website.
+* [CSS3](https://en.wikipedia.org/wiki/CSS) - This language was used to style the HTML5 elements.
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - This language was used to provide interactive functionality

+#### Libraries, frameworks and editors

+* [Boostrap](https://getbootstrap.com/) - The bootstrap grid system was used extensively throughout my website to create the structure and ensure responsiveness across all screen sizes.
+I also made use of the bootstrap CSS framework for various elements throughout the website.
+* [EmailJS](https://www.emailjs.com/) - EmailJS was used to enable the user to send an email from the contact page.
+* [Font Awesome](https://fontawesome.com/) - This was used to import the arrow symbol use on the buy tickets link on the Live page.
+* [Github](https://github.com/) - This was used to store the repository for my website and host it on Github pages.
+* [Git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) - Throughout the development of my website I made use of Git version control to ensure all changes and additions to my code were added to the repository.
+* [Gitpod](https://gitpod.io/) - This was used to write all code for the website.
+* [JQuery](https://jquery.com/) - I used JQuery to write some of the Javascript code for the website.
+* [Google images](https://www.google.com/imghp?hl=EN) - This was used to find all of the images for the website.

+#### Tools

+* [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - This was used to resize images.
+* [Am I Responsive](http://ami.responsivedesign.is/) - This was used to show how my website is responsive across all screen sizes.